 Some concerning issues with the End of Life Choice Bill

-Over and above the fundamental problem, which is that the Bill is about legalising the killing of another human being or assisting someone to commit suicide, the following points are worth seriously considering.
+Over and above the fundamental problem, which is that the Act is about legalising the killing of another human being or assisting someone to commit suicide, the following points are worth seriously considering.

-Subjective terminology allows for assisted suicide and euthanasia on demand.
-For example:
+Subjective terminology allows for assisted suicide and euthanasia on demand

-4 (c) (i) a terminal illness that is likely to end his or her life within 6 months
+5-1 (c) suffers from a terminal illness that is likely to end the person’s life within 6 months

 The determination of how long someone will live is only an estimation.
 Many people live well beyond their prognosis.
 Some are completely healed, others go into remission for quite some time.
-The term “likely” is not defined in the Bill and so can therefore be abused by those entrenched in the practice and under the guise of compassion to determine that the patient fits into this category.
+The term “likely” is not defined in the Act, therefore has the potential to be interpreted loosely.

-4 (d) in an advanced state of irreversible decline in capability
+5-1 (d) is in an advanced state of irreversible decline in physical capability

-4 (e) experiences unbearable suffering that cannot be relieved in a manner that he or she considers tolerable
+5-1 (e) experiences unbearable suffering that cannot be relieved in a manner that the person considers tolerable

 This particular clause is the most insidious and is determined only by the person requesting euthanasia/assisted suicide.
 It is incredibly subjective.
-Once again, the terms are not defined in the Bill.
+Once again, the terms are not defined in the Act.
 What determines “unbearable” for one person may be quite tolerable for another.
 Is the “unbearable suffering” of a physical nature or psychological, spiritual, social or a mix of these?
-A person determined to end their life will not be satisfied with any assistance given therefore no attempts to relieve the “unbearable suffering” will be considered tolerable.
-Most concerning, is that a depressed individual could easily request euthanasia or assisted suicide under this clause.
+A person determined to end their life will not be satisfied with any assistance given, therefore no attempts to relieve the “unbearable suffering” will be considered tolerable.
+Most concerning, is that a depressed individual, hiding their despair, could easily request euthanasia or assisted suicide under this clause.

-The current status of the End of Life Choice Bill
+Key events in the progression of the End of Life Choice Act

 June 26, 2019: